Optimality Guarantees for Particle Belief Approximation of POMDPs: Background and Related Work

 \subsection{POMDPs}

 The partially observable Markov decision process (POMDP) is a mathematical formalism that can represent a wide range of sequential decision making problems~\cite{kochenderfer2015decision}.
 In a POMDP, an agent chooses actions based on observations to maximize the expectation of a cumulative reward signal.
 A POMDP is defined by the 7-tuple $(S, A, O, \mathcal{T}, \mathcal{Z}, R, \gamma)$.
 In this tuple, $S$, $A$, and $O$ are sets of all possible states, actions, and observations, respectively.
 These sets can be discrete, e.g.\ $\{1,2\}$, continuous, e.g. $\mathbb{R}^2$, or hybrid.
 The conditional probability distributions $\mathcal{T}$ and $\mathcal{Z}$ define state transitions and observation emissions, respectively.
 The transition probability distribution is conditioned on the current state $s$ and action $a$ and is denoted $\mathcal{T}(s' \mid s, a)$.
-The observation probability is conditioned on the previous state and action and current state and denoted $\mathcal{Z}(o \mid s, a, s')$.
+The observation probability is conditioned on the previous action and current state\footnote{It is possible to use observation probability distributions additionally conditioned on the previous state, $\mathcal{Z}(o \mid s, a, s')$, in all algorithms discussed in this paper, but we use $\mathcal{Z}(o \mid a, s')$ for brevity.} and denoted $\mathcal{Z}(o \mid a, s')$.
 The reward function, $R(s, a)$, maps states and actions to an expected reward, and $\gamma \in [0,1)$ is a discount factor.
 The agent plans starting from $b_0$, the initial state distribution or the initial belief.
 Some POMDP algorithms only require samples from the transition, observation, or reward models rather than explicit knowledge of $\mathcal{T}$, $\mathcal{Z}$, or $R$.
 Such samples can be produced using a so-called \emph{generative model}~\cite{kearns2002sparse} denoted with $s', o, r \gets G(s, a)$.
+In some algorithms, only one or two of the outputs of $G$ are used and the others are discarded, e.g.\ the notation ``$o \gets G(s, a)$'' indicates that $s'$ and $r$ are discarded.

 The objective of a POMDP is to find an optimal policy, $\pi^*$, that selects actions that maximizes the discounted sum of future rewards, with an appropriate tie-breaking method:

 In general, the actions may be chosen based on the entire history of actions and observations,